cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-2-analytic-solution.md

 # Analytic Solution Data Model

-!!! warning annotate "Warning"

-    This tutorial is work in progress and is not yet completed.

 This tutorial demonstrates how to build a solution model for an analytic use case.
 We assume that there is already an enterprise model developed, as in the [Knowledge Acquisition](./part-1-knowledge-acquisition.md) tutorial, which will be used as the basis for the solution model.